BREAKING: Planned Parenthood To Be DE-FUNDED After All! | John Hawkins' Right Wing News

 Ironically the founder of this group that is extremely liberal in social views such as abortion was also extremely racist and hoped that she could work to end the “negro race” through birth control.
 Charming, right?
 She believed in the “wickedness of large families.”

-100 years later it has followed society into a more devastating path.
-While many claim the “non-profit” organization is corrupt that is not what horrifies me so much.
+100 years later, it has followed society onto a more devastating path.
+While many claim the “non-profit” organization is corrupt, that is not what horrifies me so much.

 According to Planned Parenthood‘s annual report released in 2015: